The Unseen Support System: The Importance of Mom Friends Postpartum

 5 ways to make new mom friends postpartum

-1. Mom and baby classes:
+1. Join a mom and baby class

 Many moms bring their infant to mom and baby classes not for the baby, but to meet new mom friends.
 Look at your local library or community centre for classes you might want to attend.
 Use the class to get out of the house, and begin a network with other moms in your community.
 It’s okay if your baby is asleep or hardly aware of what’s really going on.

-Joining your neighbourhood Facebook mom group, or an online community dedicated to moms – like Mamaraderie – can be an easy way to start building new connections, especially during those early postpartum days and weeks.
+Joining your neighbourhood Facebook mom group, or an online community dedicated to moms – like Mamaraderie or Peanut – can be an easy way to start building new connections, especially during those early postpartum days and weeks.

-3. Begin a playground routine:
+3. Start a playground routine

 Even if your new baby is too young to climb on the playground, going for a short stroller walk by your local playground at the same time each morning can lead to new connections right by your home.

-4. Join a support group:
+4. Join a local support group

 Postpartum support groups for anxiety, depression or child development learning can be one of the best places to make new connections through shared experiences and deep bonds.
 Check with your family physician, local hospital or community resource centre for advertised groups.
 We’ve curated a number of powerful resources for new moms on our website.
-See the complete resource list here.

 Similar to dating, sometimes reaching out to your current network to make new connections is one of the best ways to build new relationships.
 Email or text current friends, old coworkers or your family and ask if they know of anyone in their network who has recently become a new mom who you could connect with.